Data Selection for LLM Alignment Using Fine-Grained Preferences: Appendix: Experimental Supplementary

 \subsection{Implementation Details}

-Our experimental framework is built upon the Llama-3.1-8B~\cite{Llama32024} and Llama-3.2-3B~\cite{Llama322024} models, which serve as the model for DPO and the proxy reward model, respectively.
-Both models are initially fine-tuned via SFT on the OpenHermes-2.5 dataset~\cite{OpenHermes25} to instill basic instruction-following abilities.
+We perform experiments on two types of models: Llama3.1-8B~\citep{Llama32024} and Qwen2.5-7B.
+Two policy models are first undergo SFT on OpenHermes-2.5~\citep{OpenHermes25} and UltraChat~\citep{ding2023enhancing}, respectively, to establish foundational instruction-following capabilities.
+We utilize Llama-3.2-3B~\citep{Llama322024} as the proxy model for reward modeling in the main settings.
 For the SFT stage, we train for two epochs with a learning rate of $1 \times 10^{-5}$, a batch size of 64, and a warmup ratio of 0.03.
-Subsequently, the reward model is trained for one epoch on 30\% of the preference data, using a learning rate of $2 \times 10^{-5}$, a batch size of 32, and a warmup ratio of 0.05.
-Finally, the DPO stage is conducted for one epoch with a learning rate of $5 \times 10^{-7}$, a batch size of 32, and a warmup ratio of 0.1.
+Subsequently, the reward model is trained for one epoch on $p_r=30\%$ of the preference data, using a learning rate of $2 \times 10^{-5}$, a batch size of 32, and a warmup ratio of 0.05.
+Finally, the DPO stage is conducted for one epoch with a learning rate of $1 \times 10^{-6}$, a batch size of 32, and a warmup ratio of 0.1.
 Across all training stages, we employ the AdamW optimizer, a cosine learning rate scheduler, and a maximum sequence length of 4096.
-Our computational experiments were executed on a system equipped with 16 NVIDIA H20 GPUs.
+Our computational experiments were executed on a system equipped with NVIDIA H20 GPUs.

+To simplify reward modeling across multiple sub-preferences, we employ an ``all-in-one" training strategy.
+Specifically, we build upon a single initial model rather than training several separate ones.
+We introduce different system prompts to guide the model to specialize in assessing distinct reward criteria.
+The system prompts used are as follows: